TitoMoi/servihelper/DEVELOPER.md

 - The static map is under folder ./docs.
 Github pages publishes it with CI/CD when the branch `map` has changes on folder docs.
 - Do not create commits on branch map, develop only in `main` branch and merge it to `map` branch.

+## Migrate process

+- migration.json only exists when the program imports in offline mode.
+- Do not create migration.json on src/assets and do not add it to src/assets/backup/source

 ## Fonts

 The available fonts for pdf are in ./src/app/resources: